49. God Becomes Man at the Center Point of History

 The chasm between finite, fallen man and the infinite, holy God is insurmountable.
 Of course, God can be found within the created order.
 I have written extensively about that in this blog.
 It is the beauty of creation that can draw us back to Him.
 But in order for the gap to be fully bridged, the God of the universe had to enter history as a man: the Incarnation.
 Jesus Christ is the perfect mediator.
 Being fully God, he represents God to us, and being fully man, he represents us to God.

 By taking on human flesh, he also took upon human weakness as well as our transgressions against God.
 Although innocent, he was put to death because of our sins, the very sins that lead to the darkness and death I described above.
-The Resurrection indicates his suffering and death were not in vain, for through his travails, God purchased for Himself a people comprised of every nation.
-The great mystery is that He still lives incarnationally through His Church on earth, and has for the last 2000 years of history.
+The Resurrection indicates his suffering and death were not in vain.
+For through his travails, God purchased for Himself a people comprised of every nation.
+The great mystery is that He still lives incarnationally through His Church on earth.
+And, He has for the last 2000 years of history.

 The Incarnation and History

 In the 20th century, amidst the abandoning of the Incarnational view of history even by the Catholic Church, a now forgotten historian by the name of William H. Carroll (1932-2011) played a vital role in the renaissance of Catholic historical scholarship.
 His central premise was “The Incarnation happened.”3 How’s that for a bumper sticker?
-In other words, we should view the Incarnation not just as an article of faith, but as an event in history as well.
+In other words, we should view the Incarnation not just as article of faith, but as an event in history.
 As Carroll states:

 “If those Christian beliefs [the Incarnation] were objectively true, then the universe is almost literally turned upside down.
 A whole new hierarchy of values and of historical significance springs into being.”4